wfxr/forgit/README.md

 ### Manually

-Clone this repo somewhere and source the `forgit.plugin.zsh` at ~/.zshrc.
+Clone this repo somewhere and source the `forgit.plugin.zsh` at ~/.zshrc or source `forgit.plugin.sh` in ~/.bashrc.

 ## Commands